stefanvulpe-dev/Tic-Tac-Toe/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to my VS Code Tic-Tac-Toe Java project.
+This is a simple game, player vs player mode only, that helped me to understand the basics of JavaFX.

 ## Folder Structure